Today's Articles

 not a 'Leap of Faith'

-Jumping the broom was not a custom of slavery, but is a part of African culture that survived American slavery like the Voodoo religion of the Fon and Ewe ethnic groups or the ring shout ceremony of the BaKongo and Mbundu ethnic groups.
+Jumping the broom was not a custom of slavery but is a part of African culture that survived American slavery, like the Voodoo religion of the Fon and Ewe ethnic groups or the ring shout ceremony of the BaKongo and Mbundu ethnic groups.
 With slavery over and superficial hints of racial integration allowed, African Americans could now have European-style marriages.
 Jumping the broom has nothing to do with whites.

-Once Blacks could have weddings with rings that were recognizable by anyone as a symbol of marriage, the broom ceremony wasn't required.
+Once Blacks could have weddings with rings recognizable by anyone as a symbol of marriage, the broom ceremony wasn't required.
 During this time, jumping the broom fell out of practice from the stigma it carried, and in some cases still carries, among African Americans who wanted nothing to do with anything associated with that era.
-The practice survived, and made a resurgence after the publication of Alex Haley's book "Roots."
+The practice survived and made a resurgence after the publication of Alex Haley's book "Roots."

 Reference: